Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Introduction

-The \emph{scheduled} approach to random access considered in this paper can be compared with \emph{contention} based schemes such as slotted ALOHA \cite{Roberts1975ALOHACapture}, which, due to collision and retransmission, has an overhead of roughly $Bk\left(\frac{1}{\eta} - 1\right)$ bits, where $B$ is the payload size and $\eta$ is the efficiency of the chosen ALOHA variant, which varies from $\eta = \frac{1}{e} \approx 0.37$ for classic slotted ALOHA, to $\eta \approx 0.8$ in irregular repetition slotted ALOHA \cite{Liva2011Graph-BasedALOHA}.
-The proposed scheduled approach can also be compared to \emph{unsourced} multiple access in which the users are not required to transmit identification information \cite{Polyanskiy2017ARandom-access}.
-But in both schemes, the user identification generally needs to be embedded in the payload, which costs $\log(n)$ bits.
-In contrast, the scheme presented in this paper requires a much smaller $\log\log(n)$ overhead in the fixed-length case.
-This $\log\log(n)$ factor is reminiscent of the \emph{identification capacity} \cite{Ahlswede1992IdentificationChannels}; but the use of an identification code for scheduling would have required $k \cdot \Theta(\log\log(n))$ bits, which is inferior to the scheme presented in this paper.
-Furthermore, the variable-length scheme has no dependence on $n$, a clear advantage in the regime where $n$ is large.
+The \emph{scheduled} approach to random access considered in this paper can be compared with \emph{contention} based schemes such as slotted ALOHA \cite{Roberts1975ALOHACapture}, which, due to collision and retransmission, has an overhead of roughly $Bk\left(\frac{1}{\eta} - 1\right)$ bits, where $B$ is the payload size and $\eta$ is the efficiency of the chosen ALOHA variant.
+This efficiency varies from $\eta = \frac{1}{e} \approx 0.37$ for classic slotted ALOHA, to $\eta \approx 0.8$ in irregular repetition slotted ALOHA \cite{Liva2011Graph-BasedALOHA}, but can theoretically be taken arbitrarily close to 1 with the optimal coding scheme described in \cite{Narayanan2012}.
+The scheduled approach to random access can also be compared to \emph{unsourced} multiple access in which the active users are detected only up to their permutations \cite{Polyanskiy2017ARandom-access}.
+The unsourced approach can be useful for situations when users do not need to identify themselves, for example, for fire detection.
+Additionally, it also serves as a way to abstract user identification to a higher level of the communication protocol.
+For both unsourced multiple access as well as ALOHA, if the user identifications are needed, then embedding such identification information in the payload would cost $\log(n)$ bits.

+For the scheduled approach to massive random access, while the uplink activity detection phase (e.g., using compressed sensing) would also generally have an $O(\log (n))$ overhead, this paper points out that the scheduling cost in the downlink feedback phase can be shown to require approximately only $k \log(e)$ bits plus an $O(\log\log(n))$ overhead in the fixed-length case and $O(1)$ overhead in the variable-length case.
+This $\log\log(n)$ factor is reminiscent of the \emph{identification capacity} \cite{Ahlswede1992IdentificationChannels}, but the use of a feedback scheduling code based on identification codes would have required $k \cdot \Theta(\log\log(n))$ bits, which is more costly than the feedback scheme presented in this paper.
+Furthermore, the variable-length scheme proposed in this paper has a feedback rate with no dependence on $n$, which is a clear advantage in the regime where $n$ is large.